quintoandar/eslint-config-quintoandar/eslint-plugin-quintoandar/README.md

 ### How to write a new custom rule

-Just go to `/rules` folder, create a new file and export as default one function receving `context` and write the condition.
+Just go to `/rules` folder, create a new file and export as default one function receiving `context` and write the condition.

 ```js
 module.exports = function(context) {